Korean American children's literature: Transracial Korean adoption narratives

-Multiracial Korean American children narratives
+Multiracial Korean American children's narratives

 There have also been various portrayals of multiracial Korean American children in picture books.
-A study conducted in 2021 explored multiracial Asian American representation in nineteen picture books and found common themes of issues surrounding cultural and racial identity as a result of language difficulties.
+A study conducted in 2021 explored multiracial Asian American representation in nineteen picture books and found common themes of issues surrounding cultural and racial identity because of language difficulties.
 According to Wee et al., picture books about multiracial children can “help them reflect upon and affirm their experiences and consolidate their identity.”
 Within this field, physical appearance and language proficiency often cause the protagonists to reevaluate their racial identities, as is the case in Cooper’s Lesson, written by Sun Yung Shin.

 Visibility of Korean American children’s literature

 Author Linda Sue Park was the first Korean American to be awarded the 2002 Newbery Medal for her 2001 novel A Single Shard.
 Since then, many other Korean American authors have been recognized for their work.
-Author Ellen Oh was the 2022 Children’s Literature Winner of the Asian/Pacific American Award for Literature for her book Finding Junie Kim.
+Author Jane Bahk received the Asian/Pacific American Award for Literature for her picture book, ‘’Juna's Jar’’, in 2016.
+Author Ellen Oh was the 2022 Children's Literature Winner of the Asian/Pacific American Award for Literature for her book Finding Junie Kim.
 Anna Kim was the winner of the 2021 Picture Book award for her book Danbi Leads the School Parade, and Tae Keller was the winner of the 2021 Picture Book Honor award as well as the 2021 Newbery Medal for her book When You Trap A Tiger.
-Linda Sue Park was also the winner of the 2021 Children’s Literature award for her book Prairie Lotus.
+Linda Sue Park was also the winner of the 2021 Children's Literature award for her book Prairie Lotus.